 In 1977, Hugh Austin Windle Pilkington set up the Windle Charitable Trust in Kenya to support needy Kenyan students and refugees else where in Africa to study in British universities.
 He believed that access to good education was essential if Africa was to meet the challenges it faced.
 Before his death in 1986, Hugh had made arrangements for his personal estate to be used to set up a foundation to promote education of refugees.

-In 1988 the Huge Pilkington Charitable International (HPCT) was established in the UK.
-Subsequently Windle International programs were set up in Uganda in 1997.
+In 1988 the Huge Pilkington Charitable International Trust (HPCT) was established in the UK.
+Subsequently Windle International programs were set up in Uganda in 1996.
 Other Program Offices where set up in Khartoum, Ethiopia and Juba in 2005.
-At the moment Windle International Uganda is a member of the Windle Trust International Federation with programs in the UK as Windle Trust International, in Kenya as WTK, in Uganda as WIU, in Khartoum as WTI Sudan and in Southern Sudan as WTI South Sudan.
+At the moment Windle International Uganda is a member of the Windle Trust International Federation with programs in the UK as Windle Trust International, in Kenya as Windle International Kenya, in Khartoum as Windle Trust International Sudan and in Southern Sudan as Windle Trust International South Sudan.

-Windle International Uganda also offers university scholarships to local universities within Uganda for undergraduate and masters programmes in UK universities.
-Over the years, Windle International Uganda through DAFI, has offered 547 scholarships to refugees for undergraduates and 547 for masters in different disciplines with 82% being refugees.
-Currently, there 279 students on scholarship across universities in Uganda enrolled in different courses.
-Windle has 09 students currently for masters in United Kingdom.
+WIU also offers university scholarships to local universities within Uganda for undergraduate and masters programmes in UK universities.
+Over the years, Windle International Uganda through the DAFI programme , has offered more than 547 scholarships to refugees for undergraduates and 547 for masters in different disciplines with 82% being refugees.
+Currently, there 457 students on DAFI scholarship across universities in Uganda enrolled in different courses.
+Windle has 07 students currently for masters in United Kingdom.